By Jorge Martinez, Director, LatinoEyes

 We have been slowly been moving away from such unusual tactics.
-And, it is with a good deal of excitement that we read the latest report from the Pew Research's Hispanic Center indicating that the Hispanic population in the US is closing the "digital divide."
+And, it is with a good deal of excitement that we read a report from the Pew Research's Hispanic Center indicating that the Hispanic population in the US is closing the "digital divide."
 Hispanics' use of the internet (78%) ids equal to that of the African American community and now approaches the level (87%) of the white population.
 Their use of the internet (86%) is almost equal to that of non-Hispanic whites (90%) and edges above African-Americans (84%).

 What is most interesting about Hispanics as they cross the digital divide is that they are in the vanguard of the transition to mobile.
 A higher proportion of them (76%) access the internet with a cellphone or other handheld device than whites (60%), and even slightly more than African-Americans (73%).
 And for a variety of reasons, they are more likely to live in cellphone only households (47%) than either African Americans (38%) or non-Hispanic whites (30%).

 So, it is clear that efforts to understand the tastes, preferences, and attitudes of today's Hispanics can take place in the digital space and, increasingly, in the mobile leading edge of that world.
 But, doing so will still require keeping in mind some of the basic principles we have observed exploring the Hispanics community with more conventional means.